 When accessing the management interface for the switch over a direct connection to the server's console port, or via a Telnet connection, the switch can be managed by entering command keywords and parameters at the prompt.
 Using the switch's command-line interface (CLI) is very similar to entering commands on a UNIX system.

 This chapter describes how to use the Command Line Interface (CLI).

-The following console screen based on the GS-4210-24P2S is the same as those of other GS-4210 series.
+The following screen based on GS-4210-24UP4C will be the same as that of GS-4210-16UP4C.

 Logon to the Console